What Business Licenses & Permits are Needed in New Jersey?

 Businesses purchasing merchandise to resell will usually want to obtain a New Jersey Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.

 A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in the state of New Jersey include; contractors, landscapers, child care centers, barbers, and many more.
+A few common professions that require licensing in the state of New Jersey including; contractors, landscapers, child care centers, barbers, and many more.
 Additional information, fees, and licensing requirements for professions are available from the New Jersey Division of Consumer Affairs.

 General Contractor License